Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 User profile service

-Building a User Profile Service (UPS) helps maintain consistent variation assignments between users when test configuration settings change.
+Building a user profile service (UPS) helps maintain consistent variation assignments between users when test configuration settings change.

-The Optimizely Feature Experimentation SDKs bucket users using a deterministic hashing function, so as long as the datafile and user ID are consistent, it will always evaluate to the same variation.
-When test configuration settings change, adding a new variation or changing traffic allocation can change a user’s variation and alter the user experience.
+The Optimizely Feature Experimentation SDKs bucket users using a deterministic hashing function.
+This means that the user evaluates to the same variation as long as the datafile and user ID are consistent.
+However, when test configuration settings are updated (such as adding a new variation or changing traffic allocation), the user's variation may change and alter the user experience.
+See How bucketing works in Optimizely Feature Experimentation.

 📘